 As a recognized defender of the faith, a literary genius, and a stellar example of Christian charity, G.K.
 Chesterton is a perfect model on which to develop an integrated education.
 Chesterton Academy’s classical curriculum and focus on spiritual and character development are inspired by G.K.
 Chesterton as a complete thinker.
-Everyone recognizes the crisis of education in America today.
-Chesterton Academy, The Chesterton Schools Network, and Teach for Christ have proven to be transformational solutions for bringing spiritual and intellectual health back into the classroom, while helping make Catholic education affordable for all families.
+Everyone recognizes the crisis of education in America today. , The Chesterton Schools Network has proven to be transformational in bringing spiritual and intellectual health back into the classroom, while helping make Catholic education affordable for all families.

 Catholic Social Teaching